 At The Craylands School, we have a variety of different ways in which we teach and develop reading.

 We expect the pupils at The Craylands School to read regularly at home.
 This should be recorded in the reading record books that the children are given each year.
 If their reading book is too difficult, it will still be beneficial to share the story, but then a note in the reading record will ensure help in choosing a more suitable book to read next time.
 Research shows that this sort of help given at home has a major influence on reading development.
-Children have an opportunity to change their reading books every day.
+Children in KS2 have an opportunity to change their reading books every day.
 The older the children get, the more the responsibility lies upon them to change their book when given the opportunity.
 The class teacher will check a child’s reading record regularly, sign it and make comments where appropriate.
 For those of you with children who are fluent in their reading, please click on the link below for guidance on how to question them on what they are reading.